Hallvard Ødegaard

-Hallvard Ødegaard (born 11 December 1945 in Voss) is a Norwegian professor emeritus from Norwegian University of Science and Technology.
+Hallvard Ødegaard (born 11 December 1945 in Voss Municipality) is a Norwegian professor emeritus from Norwegian University of Science and Technology.
 He is known as the inventor of the Moving Bed Biofilm Reactor for wastewater treatment.

 Career

 Ødegaard graduated with a master's degree in civil engineering in 1969 from the Norwegian Institute of Technology (NTH).
 In 1975 he received his doctoral degree from the same institution.
 He was employed at the Norwegian Institute for Water Research from 1970 to 1973.
 Subsequently, he was employed from 1973 to 1975 at the Department of Hydraulic and Environmental Engineering at NTH.
 He worked from 1975 to 1977 at the regional office for Sør-Trøndelag as a senior engineer.
 In 1977 he returned to the Department of Hydraulic and Environmental Engineering, where he became a professor in 1985.
 The Norwegian Institute of Technology later merged to form the Norwegian University of Science and Technology.

 He is a fellow of the Norwegian Academy of Technological Sciences.